 What can I add if I don’t have fresh salsa?

-You can use fresh tomatoes, a jalapeno, and a little onion.
-If you don’t have fresh ingredients available, use a jar of salsa, with jarred salsa this will become a pantry meal, or a can of tomatoes will work as well, add in some canned chili or jalapeno peppers for more flavor.
+And if you don’t have fresh ingredients available, use a jar of salsa, with jarred salsa this will become a pantry meal.
+Add in some canned diced green chilis or jalapeno peppers for more flavor.
 Simple…. ready in minutes and better than prepared processed foods any day.